-- Prompt mental balance and a good mood
+- Encourages mental balance and a good mood

 Do not attempt to self-medicate a mental imbalance with lithium orotate.
 Speak with your health care provider.
 Pregnant and nursing women should not take any lithium supplement.
 Also, lithium should not be taken by those with renal or cardiovascular diseases, severe dehydration or exhaustion, sodium depletion, or in individuals using any form of diuretics or ACE inhibitors.

 Where to Find Lithium Orotate

 Supplements are the easiest way to incorporate lithium orotate into your diet.
 I recommend a supplement that blends lithium orotate with other mood-supporting minerals and herbs to maximize mental vitality.
 Global Healing Center’s own Neurofuzion® is one such supplement.
 Neurofuzion combines lithium orotate with passionflower, St. John’s wort, saffron and other botanicals to support mood and mental clarity the natural way.

 - Alevizos, B., et al. "Low Dosage Lithium Augmentation in Venlafaxine Resistant Depression: An Open-label Study."
 Psychiatriki 23.2 (2012): 143-48.
 Web.
 26 June 2017.